Gurpreet06/Company-PortoFolio/README.md

 ## Company PortoFolio
-This is a web-page application portfolio for companies, which is built with with React.js. where we have different section for every category.
+This is a web-page application is a portfolio for companies, which is built with with React.js. where we have different section for every category.

 # Important!